Background pattern

 The usual dose is:

-• 1 to 6 years: 1 hard capsule of Wilzin 25 mg twice a day
+• from 1 to 6 years: 1 hard capsule of Wilzin 25 mg twice a day

-• 6 to 16 years weighing less than 57 kg: 1 hard capsule of Wilzin 25 mg three times a day
+• from 6 to 16 years who weigh less than 57 kg: 1 hard capsule of Wilzin 25 mg three times a day

-• 16 years and older or weighing more than 57 kg: 2 hard capsules of Wilzin 25 mg or 1 hard capsule of Wilzin 50 mg three times a day.
+• from 16 years onwards or who weigh more than 57 kg: 2 hard capsules of Wilzin 25 mg or 1 hard capsule of Wilzin 50 mg three times a day.

-Take Wilzin always on an empty stomach, at least 1 hour before meals or 2 to 3 hours after meals.
+Always take Wilzin on an empty stomach, at least 1 hour before meals or 2 to 3 hours after meals.
 If you do not tolerate the morning dose well (see section 4), you can take it at mid-morning, between breakfast and lunch.
-Wilzin can also be taken with a small amount of protein, such as meat, but never with milk.
+You can also take Wilzin with a small amount of protein-rich food, such as meat, but never with milk.

-If you have been prescribed Wilzin with another anti-copper medication, such as penicillamine, leave at least 1 hour between the two medications.
+If you have been prescribed Wilzin with another anti-copper medication, such as penicillamine, wait at least 1 hour between the two medications.

-To administer Wilzin to children who cannot swallow the capsules, open the capsule and mix the powder with a small amount of water (possibly with sugar or sweeteners).
+To administer Wilzin to children who cannot swallow the capsules, open the capsule and mix the powder with a little water (possibly with sugar or sweeteners).

 If you take more Wilzin than indicated, you may experience nausea, vomiting, and dizziness.
 In this case, you should seek medical advice.

-If you have any other doubts about the use of this product, consult your doctor.
+If you have any other questions about the use of this product, consult your doctor.

 .